 3. THE NEGATIVE EXISTENTIAL CYCLE ACROSS CHADIC LANGUAGES

-If a given language shows evidence of one stage of NEC, then presumably, somewhere in its history, it has also passed through the other stages or is yet to pass through more.
-In Chadic languages, it is difficult to determine this time depth given the sparsity of resources and examples provided in grammars on individual languages.
-I therefore focus more on determining whether there is evidence of the stages of NEC across the Chadic language family, rather than focusing on the evolution of negation within individual languages.
+In Chadic languages, given the sparsity of resources and examples provided in grammars on individual languages, it is difficult to get a sense of language change over a long period of time.
+Thus, rather than focusing on the evolution of negation within individual languages, the focus of this study is on evidence of the stages of NEC across the Chadic language family. .

 The NEC, as an explanatory framework, illuminates the relationship between the domain of negative existentials and of verbal negation.
 Negative existential predicators differ from verbal negators by virtue of the fact that they indicate a state rather than an action or a process; they serve to indicate the absence of an entity and to pragmatically remove a referent from the scene (Veselinova 2013).
 Verbal negation, on the other hand, refers to the negation of declarative phrase with a verbal predicate in the sense of Dahl (2010) and Miestamo (2005).
-Given the differences in functions of these domains, it is interesting that they should interact so closely.
+Given the differing functions, these domains are constantly distinguished, though also interact closely.
 In this section, I present examples of Chadic languages that fit each of the types and stages of the NEC.

 3.1 Type A